rishabhBudhouliya/MLOps/README.md

 - Used onnxruntime-gpu for serving.

-- Result: Model size reduced from 25GB to 8GB; inference latency improved from 10–12s (CPU) to ~3s (GPU).
+- Result: Model size reduced from 25GB to 8GB; inference latency improved from 10–12s to ~3s.

 This resulted in storing all the layers, tokens, mat_mul layers along with onnx file